mitranim/wordplay/readme.md

 reelay (something that conveys messages in a more physical manner?) © M

-mashine (blender; sparkly, glittering piece of technology) © LR
+mashine (blender; sparkly, glittering piece of technology) © VA

 funfare © LJ